Quantum Low-Density Parity-Check Codes: Product constructions

-In~\cite{panteleev2020quantum}, Panteleev--Kalachev study a special case of lifted product codes constructed from coverings of Sipser--Spielman expander codes, see~\cite{sipser_expander_1996}.
-The ingredients of their quantum codes are a $s$-regular expander graph, a covering of this graph of degree $\ell$ (the \emph{lift}) and a classical \emph{local} code on $s$ bits.
-Most remarkably, they establish tight distance bounds for the lifted product codes assuming (co-)expansion properties of the associated classical Tanner code.
-By a random choice of graph, cover and local code, they construct LDPC quantum codes with logical bits in $\Theta(n^\alpha\log(n))$ and distance in $\Omega(n^{1-\alpha/2}\log(n))$ for any $0\leq \alpha <1.$ Thereby they achieve the first LDPC quantum codes with almost linear distance.
+Most remarkably, they establish tight distance bounds for these lifted product codes assuming (co-)expansion properties of the associated classical expander code.
+By a random choice of graph, cover and local code, they construct quantum LDPC codes with logical bits in $\Theta(n^\alpha\log(n))$ and distance in $\Omega(n^{1-\alpha/2}\log(n))$ for any $0\leq \alpha <1.$ Thereby they achieve the first quantum LDPC codes with almost linear distance.